3 Reasons To Love Gold Vermeil

 by Dani Burroughs

-Today, metalwork probably looks very different to the gold smelter workshops we conjure up when we think of gold jewelry.
+Today, metalwork probably looks very different to the gold smelter workshops we conjure up when we think of gold jewellery.
 We’ve bid adieu to the old-fashioned traditions of using hammers and heat, and now produce gold vermeil pieces to a strict standard under laboratory-like conditions.
 Fewer leather aprons, more white scientist coats.
 And while it’s a little less romantic, it’s much safer and results in high-quality pieces worthy of treasuring forever.